kossoski/kossoski.github.io/_pages/cv.md

   * 2023 &nbsp; Local organizer of the [Workshop on Excited-State Methods](https://pfloos.github.io/PTEROSOR_midterm_workshop/), Toulouse, France

 * **Peer-review** \
-  [70 reports](https://orcid.org/0000-0002-1627-7093) for 16 peer-reviewed scientific journals:
+  [75 reports](https://orcid.org/0000-0002-1627-7093) for 17 peer-reviewed scientific journals:
   * Physical Review A
   * Journal of Chemical Theory and Computation
   * Physical Chemistry Chemical Physics
   * Journal of Physics B: Atomic, Molecular, and Optical Physics
+  * The Journal of Chemical Physics
   * The Journal of Physical Chemistry Letters
-  * The Journal of Chemical Physics
+  * The European Physical Journal D
   * Chemistry - An Asian Journal
-  * The European Physical Journal D
+  * ChemPhysChem
   * Physica Scripta
   * Nature Communications
   * Journal of Electron Spectroscopy and Related Phenomena
-  * ChemPhysChem
+  * Communications Chemistry
   * Molecules
   * International Journal of Molecular Sciences
   * European Journal of Physics